Compare Laser Eye Surgery Costs

 In most reputable UK clinics, the core price for laser eye surgery will include:

 • A detailed pre-operative consultation, including scans, topography and prescription checks.
-Where a consultation price is charged for, it should be clearly shown on the clinic’s pricing page.
-For example, Centre for Sight charge £445 for cataract or lens surgery consultation.
+Where a consultation fee is charged, it should be clearly shown on the clinic’s pricing page.
+For example, the Centre for Sight charge £445 for a cataract or lens surgery consultation.

 • The laser procedure itself for one or both eyes.